-- v.
+- ii.
+Bylaws: The JCPC has current bylaws; - iii.
+Policies and Procedures: The JCPC has written policies and procedures for funding of programs and conflict of interest; - iv.
+Leadership: The JCPC has a Chair and Vice-Chair at a minimum; - v.
 Minutes: Minutes of meetings are recorded and maintained; - vi.
-Meetings: The JCPC meets at least bi-monthly (a majority of JCPC members constitutes a quorum); - vii.
-Planning: The JCPC annually completes or updates the County Plan and presents it to their County Commissioners; - viii.
-Program Monitoring and/ Evaluation: The JCPC monitors and evaluates all DPS JCPC funded programs; - ix.
-Request for Proposals (RFP): The JCPC communicates through written RFPs county websites and/or media the availability of funding to all public agencies and private non-profit agencies and interested community members that serve at-risk children and their families; - x.
-Public Awareness: The JCPC announces meetings in advance to the public and makes the community aware of the results of the planning process; - xi.
+Meetings: The JCPC meets at least six (6) times per year (a majority of JCPC members constitutes a quorum); - vii.
+Planning: The JCPC annually completes or updates the County Funding Plan recommendations and presents it to their County Commissioners for approval; - viii.
+Program Monitoring and/Evaluation: The JCPC monitors and evaluates all DPS JCPC funded programs; - ix.
+Request for Proposals (RFP): The JCPC communicates through written RFPs on county websites and/or media the availability of funding to all public agencies and private non-profit agencies and interested community members that serve at-risk youth and their families; - Public Awareness: The JCPC announces meetings in advance to the public and makes the community aware of the results of the planning process; - xi.
 Risk Factor Assessment: The JCPC documents prioritization of risk factors; - xii.
-Comprehensive Strategy Assessment: The JCPC documents services available to meet prioritized risk factors and an assessment of gaps, issues, and barriers to needed services: - xiii.
-Needed Interventions: The JCPC documents the prioritized, needed interventions; - xiv.
+Comprehensive Strategy Assessment: The JCPC documents services available to meet prioritized risk factors and an assessment of gaps, issues, and barriers to needed services; - xiii.
+Needed Interventions: The JCPC documents the prioritized, needed interventions;

+- xiv.
 Outcomes and Strategies: The JCPC reviews juvenile justice data and develops specific outcomes and strategies for implementation; and - xv.
 Funding: The JCPC County Plan includes the Funding Plan and descriptions of funded and non-funded programs. - b.
-The completed JCPC Certification (Form JCPC/OP 002) shall be signed by the JCPC Chairperson and the Chairperson of the Board of County Commissioners or County Manager and submitted to DPS no later than June 30th of each year. - c.
-When applicable, for any county that has met certification requirements and has a JCPC administrative budget, the county shall include the budget pages from the JCPC administrative application in NCALLIES when submitting the JCPC Certification (Form JCPC/OP 002).
-The JCPC administrative budget shall: - i.
-Be deducted from the regular JCPC allocation and shall not exceed \$15,500,
+The completed JCPC Certification shall be submitted to DPS no later than June 30th of each year either electronically through NCALLIES or by submitting a signed hard copy of the JCPC Certification (Form JCPC/OP 002) to the DPS Area Office for that county.